 1. Jesus was concerned about their hunger.
 He said, ‘I have compassion on the crowd, because they have been with me now three days, and have nothing to eat; and I am unwilling to send them away hungry, lest they faint on the way.”
 (Mark 8:2-4) They hadn’t eaten for some time and were hungry.
 (We don’t eat by fasting before Communion, which creates a longing for Jesus).
-The people are hungering for earthly food, but when we come to Mass we hunger to receive the heavenly food, the body of Christ.
+The people are hungering for earthly food, but when we come to Mass we hunger to receive the heavenly food, the Body of Christ.

 3. Jesus told His apostles, “Give them some food yourselves.”
 (Priests, as shepherds feed many with the body and blood of Christ.)

-4. At another multiplication Andrew said, Here is a boy with five small barley loaves and two small fish, but how far will they go among so many?”
-(John 6:90) Andrew gave the bread and fish that came from the boy to Jesus to be multiplied.
-(At Mass we give our self and our gifts with the bread and wine given to the priest, who gives it to Jesus.
+4. At another multiplication of loaves, Andrew said, “Here is a boy with five small barley loaves and two small fish, but how far will they go among so many?”
+(John 6:90) The boy gave Andrew, the priest, all that he had and Andrew gave it to Jesus to be multiplied.
+(At Mass, during the offertory, we give our self and our gifts with the bread and wine given to the priest, who gives it to Jesus.
 The little we give is multiplied by God’s grace for others).

-5. Taking the five loaves and the two fish and looking up to heaven, he gave thanks and broke the loaves.
+5. “Taking the five loaves and the two fish and looking up to heaven, he gave thanks and broke the loaves.
 Then he gave them to the disciples, and the disciples gave them to the people.”
-(Matthew 14:19) At the Last Supper, Jesus took bread, gave thanks and broke it, and gave it to his disciples.”
+(Matthew 14:19) At the Last Supper, “Jesus took bread, gave thanks and broke it, and gave it to his disciples.”
 (Matthew 26:26) The bread is blessed, broken and given to eat.
-Our Lord’s blessed body is broken as a sacrifice on the Cross and then His body is given to us to eat during the Holy Mass, after the sacrifice of Calvary is re-presented on the altar.
-The Mass foreshadows the banquet of heaven.
+Our Lord’s blessed body nailed to the Cross as an oblation and then His body is given to us to eat during the Holy Mass.
+This foreshadows the re-presentation of Calvary on the altar and the banquet of heaven.

 6. All ate and were satisfied.
 Our hearts are filled with grace when we receive Holy Communion and our soul is satisfied by that which is eternal.